matheuscristian/Async-Maths/README.md

 This package gives math functions to help you at conding.

-The most functions are asynchronous, if you don't know use asynchronous function read this: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function
+The most functions are asynchronous, if you don't know use asynchronous functions read this: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function

 ## How to use
 If you want to sum something: